Chipdelmal/MGDrivE_Webinar/README.md

 ## Instructions

+The contents of this webinar will be accesible in two ways: [github](https://github.com/Chipdelmal/MGDrivE_Webinar) and [docker](https://hub.docker.com/repository/docker/chipdelmal/mgdrive_webinar).
+Have a look at the following sections for installation in each of these cases!

 ### GitHub (with local R installation)

 Make sure [R](https://www.r-project.org/) and [R-Studio](https://www.rstudio.com/) are installed, then install [MDrivE](https://cran.r-project.org/web/packages/MGDrivE/index.html) and [MGDrivE2](https://cran.r-project.org/web/packages/MGDrivE2/index.html) to your system with the **R** commands: